Missarachnid/Missarachnid/README.md

 <h4 align="center">What I'm working on:</h4>

-<p align="center">I am searching for a position as a Front End of Full Stack React Developer, preferably remote.</p>
+<p align="center">I am searching for a position as a remote Front End or Full Stack React Developer</p>

 <p align="center">_____________________________________</p>